jdmonin/JSettlers2/doc/Readme.developer.md

 You can then build and place pieces without consuming resources, by clicking or right-clicking on the board.
 (Don't use the "Buy" buttons for Free Placement.)
 The placements must follow game rules, except that they cost no resources.
-To place for another player, click their face icon.
+To place for another player, click their name or face icon.
 You cannot remove a piece once it is placed.

 During initial placement, you can use Free Placement for any player/bot to set up some or all of the initial settlements and roads/ships.
 The number of